graphgeeks-lab/odsc-agentic-ai-summit-2025/src/README.md

 text, store it in a graph and vector database, and build a hybrid RAG system whose performance we then evaluate.

-## 1. Data extraction
+## 1. Structured data extraction

-We start by extracting the data from the FHIR graph database using BAML.
+We begin by extracting structured data from the FHIR graph database using BAML.

 ```bash
 uv run baml_extract.py